Pound falls after IMF urges Kwarteng to ‘re-evaluate’ tax cuts

 Sterling is trading close to $1.07 this morning after falling from $1.08 on Tuesday

-The pound has fallen again in Asia trading following the IMF’s intervention to rethink tax cuts.
+The pound has fallen again in Asia trading following the IMF’s intervention telling the government to rethink tax cuts.

 Sterling is trading at just under $1.07 (1.069) this morning, falling 0.4 per cent from $1.08 for much of Tuesday but rising from Monday morning’s record low of $1.03.